WP-Autoplugin/abilities-inspector/README.md

 - No build process is required; assets are loaded directly.
 - Admin UI assets live in `assets/`.
 - Core logic is in `includes/`.

-## Changelog

-### 0.2.0

-- Added list table UI with filters, search, bulk actions, and a details panel.

 ## License